Call 877-558-2557

 Existing ductwork and roof curb

-If the old duct opening, curb, or drop box can be reused, the job is usually simpler than a new cut-in or major correction.
+If the old duct opening, curb, or roof connection can be reused, the job is usually simpler than cutting a new opening or making a major correction.

 Water line and electrical condition